zephyrproject-rtos/zephyr/doc/guides/pm/power_domain.rst

 Introduction
 ************

-Most of the devices in an SoC have independent power control that can be turned on or off to reduce power consumption.
-But there is a significant amount of static current leakage that can't be controlled only using device power management.
-To solve this problem, SoCs normally are divided into several regions grouping devices that are generally used together, so that an unused region can be completely powered off to eliminate this leakage.
-These regions are called "power domains", can be present in a hierarchy and can be nested.
+The Zephyr power domain abstraction is designed to support groupings of devices powered by a common source to be notified of power source state changes in a generic fashion.
+Application code that is using device A does not need to know that device B is on the same power domain and should also be configured into a low power state.

 Power domains are optional on Zephyr, to enable this feature the option :kconfig:`PM_DEVICE_POWER_DOMAIN` has to be set.

-When it is enabled any device can be used as power domain just declaring itself in devicetree compatible with :code:`power-domain` in ``compatible`` node's property.
+When a power domain turns itself on or off, it is the responsibilty of the power domain to notify all devices using it through their power management callback called with :c:enumerator:`PM_DEVICE_ACTION_TURN_ON` or :c:enumerator:`PM_DEVICE_ACTION_TURN_OFF` respectively.

 When a power domain becomes active, suspended or is turned off, all devices using it have their power management callback called with the